 What’s a project?
 And what’s an organization?

 The organization that sets up a project within Aconex is called the project-owning organization.
+On written request, Oracle can assign the role and its responsibilities to an alternative organization, for example; from the Developer to the Contractor.

 Who looks after projects?